adhammohamed1/Neural-Network-Classifer-for-Movie-Reviews/README.md

 # Movies Reviews Classification
 A neural network model for sentiment analysis of movie reviews using [IMDb](https://www.imdb.com/) dataset.
-The model is built using [PyTorch](https://pytorch.org/) and [BERT](https://arxiv.org/abs/1810.04805) as the feature extractor.
+The model is built using the [HuggingFace](https://huggingface.co/) framework and [PyTorch](https://pytorch.org/).
+Google's NLP model [BERT](https://arxiv.org/abs/1810.04805) was used in extracting the subword embeddings of the input and used the embeddings vector of its CLS token in the classification process.

-**Note:** This README.md file contains an overview of the project, it is recommended to open [notebook](/Review_Classification.ipynb) as it contains the code and further explanation for the results.
+**Note:** This README file contains an overview of the project, it is recommended to open [notebook](/movie-reviews-classification.ipynb) as it contains the code and further explanation for the results.

 ## Table of Contents
 - [Movies-Reviews-Classification](#movies-reviews-classification)